 Many firms are now employing location-based technologies to fill in the gaps.
 Beacons and tags are small Bluetooth devices that broadcast a near-constant radio signal to smart devices.
 This signal can be used to do almost anything a developer can think up.
 More importantly, they ensure that the employee’s records accurately match the employee’s actual movements.

-Poor Tracking Can Lead to Legal Complications
+Poor Attendance Tracking System Can Lead to Legal Complications

 Employees suing for unpaid wages are not uncommon, and the practice drastically increased in the past decade.
 USA Today found that the number of these law suits increased 32% between 2008 and 2011.
 Expectations about the accuracy and detail of employee attendance tracking is rising around the globe, and technology is offering solutions that were never before possible.

 In the past, and even today, offices rely on several different methods for HR attendance tracking.
 Some companies are turning to RFID, web solutions, and even cameras, while others still use manual solutions.
 Employees physically sign records and file them away.
 However, these manual tracking solutions have several drawbacks including being imprecise and easily manipulated or misplaced.